aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 #### Critical diameter

 The critical diameter is a function of a *critical velocity* which is calculated from a model of the spray jet with a tuning parameter $\beta$ which captures the expansion of the jet.
-The default value for $\beta$ is given to be 4.46° [^10]
+The default value for $\beta$ is given to be 4.46° ([Johnson and Woodward 1999](#johnson-1999), 63)

 $$ u_c = u_d \tan \beta $$